djerik/MMM-HomeConnect/README.md

 *The module is not released by the Bosch group*

-I copied from the [Miele@Home Module](https://github.com/SAR71/MMM-MieleAtHome) abd used this repro for the API [home-connect-js](https://github.com/artcom/home-connect-js).
+I copied from the [Miele@Home Module](https://github.com/SAR71/MMM-MieleAtHome) and used this repro for the API [home-connect-js](https://github.com/artcom/home-connect-js).

 ## Install guide